How to Help Your Parents Get Their Estate Plan in Order (Without It Getting Weird)

 One of the most overlooked and most valuable conversations you can have with your parents has nothing to do with legal documents at all.
 It is simply: where is everything?

 A simple shared list of accounts, important contacts, passwords, and key documents can save months of stress and confusion later.
 This step is genuinely underestimated.
-Families often discover after the fact that there were accounts nobody knew about, policies that had lapsed, or documents that existed but could not be found when they were needed.
+Families often find out too late: there were accounts no one knew about, a policy that had lapsed, a house titled differently than everyone assumed, or documents that existed somewhere but couldn't be located when it mattered.

 Our Emergency Binder Checklist is a helpful starting point for this kind of inventory.
 Consider working through it with your parents or sharing it with them as a low-pressure first step.